cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 An ANOVA test is used to determine whether survey or experiment results are significant.
-In other words, they assist you in determining whether you should reject the null hypothesis or accept the alternate hypothesis. it is categories into two namely:
+In other words, they assist you in determining whether you should reject the null hypothesis or accept the alternative hypothesis. it's categories into two namely:

 * One Way ANOVA
 * Two Way ANOVA